Researchdisciplines, domains, and projects

 Short-Term Projects Under Consideration

 Noise is clearly a huge quality-of-life issue in urban settings.
 It directly impacts the health of a city’s population, correlates with urban problems ranging from crime to compromised educational settings, and affects real estate values.
 While a number of interesting studies have focused on specific contexts and effects of urban noise, no comprehensive city-wide study has been undertaken that can provide a validated model for studying urban noise in order to develop long-lasting interventions at the operational or policy level.
 New York City, with its population, its agency infrastructure, and its ever-changing urban soundscape provides an ideal venue for a comprehensive study and attack on problems of urban noise.
+The Sounds of New York City (SONYC) project, which aims to study and create technological solutions for noise issues is currently underway – for more information click here.

 The growing volume of data on buildings and their occupants presents the opportunity to expand our fundamental understanding of the urban built environment and the flows of energy, water, and waste within it.
 Coupled with the ability to use synoptic remote sensing, the acquisition, integration, and analysis of large-scale data can shift investment behavior and support data-driven decisions to improve building energy efficiency.
 For cities, targeted policies to maximize energy efficiency can be a cost-effective way to reduce total consumption and peak demand, lower carbon emissions, stimulate new investment, and create “good” jobs.